ibm-cloud-docs/loadbalancer-service/known-limitations.md

 {:important: .important}
 {:download: .download}

-# Known Issues and Limitations with IBM Cloud Load Balancer
+# Known issues and limitations with IBM Cloud Load Balancer
 {: #known-issues-and-limitations-with-ibm-cloud-load-balancer}

 This topic provides information on the currently known issues and limitations with the {{site.data.keyword.loadbalancer_full}} Service.

-## Known Issues
+## Known issues
 {: #known-issues}
 The {{site.data.keyword.loadbalancer_full}} Service currently has the following issues: